~ Our business is growing and we are looking for land to lease in the community ~

 Lease rates for urban farmers are highly variable in the metro area.
 We are open to negotiation.
 As a starting point, $1250/acre per season (May to October) is standard, with some farmers paying less or more depending on the amenities of the property and the goals of the land owner.
 We'd love to hear what you need to make a partnership work.
 We also meter our water usage and pay municipal rates and are willing to negotiate other trades such as free bouquets, a row of flowers or veggies to freely harvest, mowing, and/or other appropriate trades.

 Hello - we are Shannon and Matt - two pretty quiet, easy-going people.

-We both grew up growing and farming.
-We both have off-farm jobs.
+We both grew up growing and farming and wear other hats too.

-I (Shannon) split my time between being a project manager and the farm.
-I work primarily on projects for the National Park Service, which I am very passionate about.
-I love my work AND I really want to be a full-time farmer some day, which is why we are looking for more space to grow our business.
-I also work in the urban farm advocacy community mentoring new urban farmers and teaching farming classes in the off-season.
+I (Shannon) also work in the urban farm advocacy community mentoring new urban farmers and teaching farming classes in the off-season.
 I love good design, good spreadsheets, and a tidy farm.
 I have been growing professionally since 2014 and focused on cut-flower growing for five seasons.